 Both the 2018 Honda Pilot and the Toyota Highlander earn up to 23 mpg combined.
 That means you can blend smooth power with proficient fuel economy, no matter which crossover you select.
 On that note, you'll also be pleased to know that both crossovers tow up to 5,000 pounds.
-If you've got a boat at home, either model can haul it to the beach for you.*
+If you've got a boat at home, either model should be able to haul it to the beach for you.

 Standard Safety Lineup: 2018 Toyota Highlander